asolidum/changeblog/content/posts/daily-flash/index.md

 ```

 # Fla.sh Forward
-Some enhancements would be inputting the filenames and timestamps through file I/O redirection or as a separate input file keeping the data and code separate.
-Another optimization related to the diverse video resolution performance issue is customizing the daily text font size based on the particular input video resolution to free us from calling [`FFMpeg`][ffmpeg.link] twice.
+Some enhancements would be inputting the filenames and timestamps through file I/O redirection or as an input file keeping the data and code separately.
+Another optimization related to the diverse video resolution performance issue is customizing the daily text font size based on the particular input video resolution to free us from calling [`FFmpeg`][ffmpeg.link] twice.

 We could also look into parallelizing the creation of each of the daily second videos.
 Those are independent operations until we need to concatenate them into the final video.